bcsaalinas/CauseConnect/src/Dev Log.md

 - How to build a REST API from scratch with Express
 - The difference between static data and API-fetched data
-- How async/await works - had to change the route from regular function to async
+- How async/await works, had to change the route from regular function to async
 - EJS templates need every variable defined or they crash
-- How to use fetch() in Node.js (it's built-in now!)
+- How to use fetch() in Node.js (its built-in now!)
 - Dynamic dropdowns - using EJS loops to populate select options from API data
 - Better error handling - try/catch blocks and fallback UI